CartoDB/documentation/app/content/carto3-workspace/developers/carto-for-developers.md

 ### Featured documentation

-In this section, you have quick access to different developer toolkit to get started with the build of the most innovative spatial analytics apps: <a href="https://carto.com/developers/maps-api/" target="_blank">Maps API</a>, <a href="https://docs.carto.com/spatial-extension-bq/overview/getting-started/" target="_blank">BigQuery Spatial Extension</a>, <a href="https://docs.carto.com/deck-gl/overview/" target="_blank">CARTO for deck.gl</a> and <a href="https://docs.carto.com/react/overview/" target="_blank">CARTO for React</a>
+In this section, you have quick access to different developer toolkits to get started with the build of the most innovative spatial analytics apps: <a href="https://carto.com/developers/maps-api/" target="_blank">Maps API</a>, <a href="https://docs.carto.com/spatial-extension-bq/overview/getting-started/" target="_blank">BigQuery Spatial Extension</a>, <a href="https://docs.carto.com/deck-gl/overview/" target="_blank">CARTO for deck.gl</a> and <a href="https://docs.carto.com/react/overview/" target="_blank">CARTO for React</a>

 ![Developers featured documentation](/img/cloud-native-workspace/developers/developers_featured_documentation.png)

 You can click on *View all* button to have access to all <a href="https://docs.carto.com/" target="_blank">CARTO documentation</a>.
-In this link, you will find all the resources you need to get the most out of your developments.
+In these pages, you will find all the resources you need to get the most out of your developments.